szilvia-csernus/full-stack-skeleton/README.md

         ...
     ]

     # Comment out or delete the default setting.
-We use postgres for both develobment and production.
+We use postgres for both
+    # development and production.
     # DATABASES = {
     #     'default': {
     #         'ENGINE': 'django.db.backends.sqlite3',